Nevada State Excise Taxes 2016 - Fuel, Cigarette, and Alcohol Taxes

-The Nevada excise tax on gasoline is 23.00¢ per gallon, higher then 76% of the other 50 states.
-Nevada's excise tax on gasoline is ranked #12 out of the 50 states.
+The Nevada excise tax on gasoline is 23.00¢ per gallon, one of the highest gas taxes in the country.
+Nevada's excise tax on gasoline is ranked #10 out of the 50 states.
 The Nevada gas tax is included in the pump price at all gas stations in Nevada.

 Nevada Cigarette Tax34th highest cigarette tax

 The Nevada excise tax on cigarettes is $0.80 per 20 cigarettes, lower then 68% of the other 50 states.
 Nevada's excise tax on cigarettes is ranked #34 out of the 50 states.
 The Nevada cigarette tax of $0.80 is applied to every 20 cigarettes sold (the size of an average pack of cigarettes).
 If a pack contains more then 20 cigarettes, a higher excise tax will be collected.